dboemer/object-detection-project/README.md

 As mentioned earlier, cyclists are very rare.
 About 90% of the considered images do not contain any cyclist.
 If cyclists are included in an image, there is mostly only one.
 At most, around 4 simultaneous cyclists were found in the considered set of images.

 ![Distribution of cyclists](images/distr_cyclists.png)

-### Training
-#### Reference experiment

-This section should detail the results of the reference experiment.
-It should includes training metrics and a detailed explanation of the algorithm's performances.

-#### Improve on the reference

-This section should highlight the different strategies you adopted to improve your model.
-It should contain relevant figures and details of your findings.